ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 Make sure the conversation stays polite and has a good flow of dialogue, but also take note of the two other sections.
 It's very important to respect the differences in ideas between you and your conversation partner.
 It's okay to voice your opinion, but be considerate and respectful and make sure to not overpower the other person.
 Listen often and do not judge too quickly.
 The other person might not be good in voicing their opinion clearly so suspending judgement is always a good idea.
-Things make become clearer later on in the conversation.
+Things may become clearer later on in the conversation.

 Right before the break, people were invited to write down questions they had where they could use the help of others to solve it.
 Eventually, the top 8 questions were picked and each question owner was going to be the conversation host for each table.
-After the break, the other people helped the question owners answer their question by having three conversations based on the following questions:
+After the break, we joined a question owner at their table with a maximum of 4 persons per table.
+The other people helped the question owners answer their question by having three conversations based on the following questions:
 * What is the quest behind the question?
+Try to get into the question as deep as possible and figure out what the real reason is behind the question.
 * What is missing?
+Is anything from the previous conversation still missing?
+Are there any other additional reasons behind the question?
 * What actions can be taken?
+Decide on concrete actions that can be taken.

 Each question was assigned a time box of 15 minutes and you were only allowed to talk about that specific question during that time box.
 After each question, the other people at the table moved around to another table to help with someone else's issue.
 So, after the exercise, every non-question owner was able to help three different persons by helping with a different question each time.